Gambling firm 888 to sell Bingo to focus on core business, U.S. ops - NewsBreak

 888 said the sale is expected to be completed during the second quarter of 2022, and would occur only if Bingo is reorganised and the new structure receives its own licence to operate under British laws.

-In September, 888 agreed to buy William Hill’s non-core business outside the United States from casino group Caesars, getting access to its two million active users in Britain along with 1,400 betting shops.
+In September, 888 agreed to buy William Hill's non-core business outside the United States from casino group Caesars (CZR.O), getting access to its two million active users in Britain along with 1,400 betting shops. read more

+Reporting by Amna Karimi and Sinchita Mitra in Bengaluru; Editing by Rashmi Aich and Devika Syamnath

 Comments / 0